CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch6.md

 System Update can be configured directly by modifying registry values.
 It may also be configured through Group Policy.

+!!! info ""
-!> To edit registry configurations, exit System Update.
+    To edit registry configurations, exit System Update.
 If System Update is running while changes are made in the registry, the old registry entries will be recovered.

 The following table lists the configurable and modifiable items for System Update and their registry locations, after the first launch of System Update.